Washington Assistive Technology Act Program

 Core Function: Technical Assistance and Outreach Training

-The mission of Washington Assistive Technology Act Program (WATAP) is to increase the provision of, access to, and funding for assistive technology for Washingtonians of all ages and all disabilities through a variety of comprehensive activities and services available statewide.
+The mission of Washington Assistive Technology Act Program (WATAP) is to increase the provision of, access to, and funding for assistive technology (AT) for Washingtonians of all ages and all disabilities through a variety of comprehensive activities and services available statewide.
 WATAP provides Washingtonians with access to expertise that addresses AT needs in all areas of life, with particular emphasis on education, employment, and community living.
-We offer information to family members, employers, employment service providers, educators, health care providers, social service providers and others seeking assistive technology (AT) services and knowledge.
+We offer information to family members, employers, employment service providers, educators, health care providers, social service providers and others seeking assistive technology services and knowledge.

-Online AT Discussion Forum
+email for more information: Online AT Discussion Forum